-Top Ten Unique things to do in Florida – According to a Local
+Top Ten Unique things to do in Florida – According to a Local ( 2019 Update)

 Are you looking for some adventures in Florida that will blow up your Instagram feed and make your friends envy your vacation?
 Well, here are some unique things to do in Florida in locations that are so naturally beautiful, they will think you were on a Nat Geo expedition.
 When you’re finished with the theme parks try some of these local sites:

 Topping the list of unique things is bioluminescent kayaking tours.
 This night tour takes you to the Florida’s famous Indian River Lagoon to see that waters light about with a bright blue-green glow.
 Remember in the movie Avatar where each time they take a step, the luminescent plants light up?
 Well, this is just like that, except you light it up with the splash of your kayak paddle.
 BK Adventure offers regular kayaks, family rafts, and the spectacular clear kayaking bioluminescence experience.
 Tours depart every night throughout the year.
+In summer you will see glowing plankton, in winter you will see comb jellies that light up.

 This pre-historic cave is part of Florida’s magnificent springs system, and is minutes away from Ginnie Springs, Silver Springs, and Manatee Springs.
 Free swimming is not allowed at Devil’s Den, but snorkeling and scuba are.
 This unique cave – spring is open daily and snorkeling equipment is just $10 plus the price of admission.
 There is camping on site, plus many other camping options at the other nearby springs.
 Remember, water in the springs is a constant 72 degrees, so it’s a great place to cool off in the Florida summer!